njaard/graph-motif/README.md

 # Input file
-The input file must be a square matrix, with no headers.
+The input file must be a CSV file containing a directed square adjacency matrix, with no headers.
 Each row represents the "from" node, and each column represents the "to" node.

 For example, the following represents a graph where node '0' connects to node '1', which connects to node '2', and